ivs-kuleuven/platosim3/README.txt

 $ ./install.sh

 This install script requires Python on your system, and runs the Python install scripts in dependencies/installscripts/.

-Once the dependencies are installed, you can build the actual simulator with
+This may take a while.
+You may get some warnings, this is normal.
+Afterwards it also builds the PlatoSim simulator itself.

+In the build/ folder you should find two executables: testplatosim and platosim.
+Executing

-$ mkdir build
+$ ./testplatosim

+runs all the unit tests.

+If, for some reason, you ever want to recompile the simulator, simply:

 $ cd build
+$ rm *
 $ cmake ..
 # make

-This should build two executables: testplatosim and platosim.
-Executing

-$ ./testplatosim

-runs all the unit tests.